knpuniversity/rest/knpu/plan.md

 ##### CHAPTER 4: Post, Show and Linking

-Here we'll creat ea new "battle".
+Here we'll create a new "battle".
 We'll look up a projectId manually from the web interface for our user.

-- create a new battle (POST) /characters/{id}/battle/{projectId}
+- create a new battle (POST) /characters/{id}/battles (send projectId in body)
 - create a /battles/{id} (update POST to have Location header)
 - make link back to the the character from /battles/{id}

-**Question**: How about the above URL structure?

 ##### CHAPTER 5: Hal Basics